junglok/tem-docs/docs/relion.rst

 .. code-block:: bash

-  (for relion 3.0.7 w/ GPU support standard job submission script) RELION_QSUB_TEMPLATE /tem/el7/qsub-relion-3.0.7-gpu.bash
+  (for relion 3.0.7 w/ GPU support standard job submission script) RELION_QSUB_TEMPLATE /tem/el7/qsub-relion-3.0.7-gpu.bash (for relion 3.1.0 w/ GPU support standard job submission script) RELION_QSUB_TEMPLATE /tem/el7/qsub-relion-3.1.0-gpu.bash (for relion 4.0.0 w/ GPU support standard job submission script) RELION_QSUB_TEMPLATE /tem/el7/qsub-relion-4.0.0-gpu.bash

 Unlike CPU cluster use case, we have set the RELION_QSUB_EXTRA_COUNT to 3 for the use of GPGPU cluster, where each extra option describes "Number of Nodes", "Number of processes per each node", and "Number of GPUs per node", respectively.
 All these values can be accessed by XXXextra1, XXXextra2XXX, XXXextra3XXX in the batch job script template.

 .. code-block:: bash